 The ORS-4 Super Strypi launch occurred at 17:45 local time on November 3th, 2015 (03:45 UTC November 4th), however the vehicle was unable to reach orbit.
 For more information please see the article on spaceflightnow.com.

-Four CubeSats are set to launch aboard a Delta II rocket with the NASA SMAP primary payload from Vandenberg AFB in California.
-The CubeSat payloads have been provided through NASA's Educational Launch of Nanosatellites (ELaNa) program.
-There is a 3 minute launch window starting at 6:20am Pacific Time.
+Twelve CubeSats are set to launch aboard a Super Strypi rocket with University of Hawaii’s HiakaSat primary payload from Barking Sands, Kauai on October 29th, 2015.
+The CubeSat payloads have been provided through the Operationally Responsive Space Office (ORS) and NASA's Educational Launch of Nanosatellites (ELaNa-7) program.
 Below is information about each CubeSat including tracking information where available and links to developers' websites.
-For launch status, see Spaceflight Now's mission status page.

 For those of you supporting us on launch day, don't forget to join the IRC channel.
 Information about the channel can be found at http://www.cubesat.org/index.php/collaborate/ground-operators.